wheelnext/wheelnext/docs/philosophy_and_design_space.md

 We all have our pet peeves and complaints about packaging.
 Regardless of how you interface with the packaging ecosystem, it's pretty much guaranteed that if you do, there are things that bug you about it.
-Wheel Next cannot solve all these problems, and to attempt to will dilute the limited bandwidth and resources of its participants.
-There are also plenty of ways to improve things outside the scope of Wheel Next, and we encourage you to do so!
-Let's keep Wheel Next focused on the problems we can improve and resist the temptation to fix the world.
+WheelNext cannot solve all these problems, and to attempt to will dilute the limited bandwidth and resources of its participants.
+There are also plenty of ways to improve things outside the scope of WheelNext, and we encourage you to do so!
+Let's keep WheelNext focused on the problems we can improve and resist the temptation to fix the world.

 ## Principles of participation

 ### Be fully open, transparent, and collaborative

-All work for the Wheel Next solutions is done in the open, with full transparency and collaboration, adhering to the spirit of Open Source.
+All work for the WheelNext solutions is done in the open, with full transparency and collaboration, adhering to the spirit of Open Source.
 We welcome participation from all stakeholders and interested parties.
 We strongly believe that solutions which represent the widest possible consensus will yield the best results, and the most widespread and quickest adoption across the